 Once you have finished a book, please record your reading in Optima.
-Under the“Volunteers Dashboard”, you will be able to add your own hours.
+Under the “Volunteers Dashboard”, you will be able to add your own hours.
 Select “Training Logs” from the tap options, click “add” and fill in the boxes.
 Either click “Other” or “Independent study” as the training format.
 Add the title in the notes section and remember that 50 pages equals 1 CE hour.
-For example, if you read a book that is 300 pages long, you will receive 6 hours of continuing education credit.

 The New Jim Crow: Mass Incarceration in the Age of Colorblindness by Michelle Alexander

 Alexander states, by the US targeting black men through the War of Drugs, the criminal justice system now functions as a contemporary system of racial control.

 Labelled: Ward of The State by Denisha Anthony and Monique Mensah

 An abandoned child of drug-addicted parents and Florida’s broken child-welfare system, Kenisha E. Anthony was left to wonder if anyone would ever want her.
 As a young girl, desperate for love and belonging, she bounced from one unstable home to the next, packing only resentment, abandonment, and heartbreak to take with her.
 Still, Kenisha found her way, ultimately breaking barriers and shattering statistics.
 This is a story of triumph, redemption, and the will to become more than just a Ward of the State.